 Safari Charge Desert National Park Jaisalmer Rajasthan

 To visit Desert National Park, all tourists will have to pay an entry fee of Rs 100 per person.
 If you want to rent a jeep or a car, then it costs 100 rupees.
 To hire a coach, you have to pay an extra 200 rupees.

-This is best place for photography in jaisalmer Rajasthan.
+This is the best place for photography in Jaisalmer Rajasthan.